In Over Our Heads

 Yet, when change makers learn how to examine, expand and evolve their theory of change, they learn how to leap forward every day in many different and difficult contexts.
 This requires developing high performance practices for rigorous inquiry, reflection, dialogue and creative action.

 Listen below to find out how you can leap forward with your agenda for progressive change in the world.
-In this podcast I also explain how I work alongside executive change makers to expand their capacity for fostering change in difficult contexts.
+In this podcast I also explain how I work alongside senior change makers to expand their capacity for fostering change in difficult contexts.

 If you have a visionary agenda for a challenging situation in industry or society..., which is systemically complex..., where there is a stuck cycle of slow and incremental change..., and (probably) involves many stakeholders with clashing perspectives, interests and positions..., then evolving your models for change will be vital.